DORNEY – ISLAND OF BUMBLEBEES

-Since this first record of the House at a time when William the Conqueror was still the King of England, ownership of Dorney Court and the surrounding Estate passed through the hands of at least six families before it was sold to Sir William Garrard, Lord Mayor of London, in 1537.
-Within a few years, Sir James Palmer of Wingham in Kent married Martha Garrard, Sir William’s daughter, from which date the Palmers have lived at Dorney Court in continuous succession from father to son over thirteen generations.
+In the millennium between the first record of the house when William the Conqueror was King of England, ownership of Dorney Court and the estate passed through the hands of six families before it was sold to Sir William Garrard, Lord Mayor of London, in 1537.
+Within a few years, Sir James Palmer of Wingham (Kent) married Martha Garrard, Sir William’s daughter, from which point the Palmers have lived at Dorney in continuous succession from father to son over fourteen generations and 400 years.